docker/docs/engine/getstarted/step_six.md

     hello-world          latest       91c95931e552        5 weeks ago         910 B
     ```

-5. Find the image ID for the `docker-whale` image, in the second column.
+5. Find the image ID for the `docker-whale` image, in the third column.
 In this example,
     the id is `7d9495d03763`, but yours will be different.

     > **Note**: Currently, the repository shows the repo name `docker-whale`